 May 2010 Tim Millar ("crust"), UK, and Adam Bartley ("Adam"), Norway, joined and recommended the "Fetlar Hnefatafl 11x11", which was added.

-From June 2010 many players have sent photos of their homemade hnefatafl boards and sets.
-Especially Altti Piirsoo ("altti"), New York, USA, has created a great collection of tafl boards (photo left).
+From June 2010 many players sent photos of their homemade hnefatafl boards and sets.
+Especially Altti Piirsoo ("altti"), New York, USA, created a great collection of tafl boards (photo left).
 The simplest board was sent by Millar, lines in the sand (photo right).

-August 2011 the hnefatafl discussions were now so complex and involved ever more players so that it became necessary to establish the large, structured forum (proposed by Christoph Treskow, "Kratzer", Germany) as a supplement to the simple chat forum.
+August 2011 the hnefatafl discussions were now so complex and involved ever more players so that it became necessary to establish the large, structured forum (proposed by Christoph Treskow, "red-ron", Germany) as a supplement to the simple chat forum.

 November 2011 the live play format was replaced by correspondence format.

-May-June 2012 the site software was rewritten so that online games no longer use Java, Java becoming increasingly problematic just as it happened to Expo Media eleven years earlier.
+May-June 2012 the site software was rewritten so that games humans against humans no longer use Java, Java becoming increasingly problematic just as it happened to Expo Media eleven years earlier.
 The software now works on computers, mobile phones, internet-connected televisions, anything.

-From February 2014 the collection of game variants was expanded into other board sizes than 9x9 and 11x11 (board sizes 7x7, 13x13, 15x15 and 19x19).
+From February 2014 the collection of game variants was expanded into more board sizes than 9x9 and 11x11: board sizes 7x7, 13x13 and 15x15 were added.

 Damian Walker, UK, was a great inspirer for the setups of these boards.

-August 2014 Tim Millar started the hnefatafl Facebook page, which now has 481 followers (February 2017).
+August 2014 Tim Millar set up the hnefatafl Facebook page, which now has 850 followers (Oct.
+2022).